Shubhodippal/NutriSift/README.md

    - Add ingredients to your grocery list
    - Print the recipe
    - Share the recipe
-4. **Conversation History**: View and reference previous recipe suggestions
-5. **Suggested Prompts**: Get inspiration with pre-defined ingredient combinations
+4. **Suggested Prompts**: Get inspiration with pre-defined ingredient combinations

 ### Discover Recipes